Carley Garner: Career

 During her time in the commodity industry, Garner has been an active member of the financial media.
 Along with regular television appearances, she has participated in several radio interviews and is often quoted and referenced in business news publications such as The Wall Street Journal and monthly print publications such as Futures Magazine.
 In addition to a monthly column in Stocks & Commodities Magazine, her work is also published in multiple national magazines and on several industry trading education websites, including TheStreet.com, Barchart.com, and many others.

-Garner's chart analysis is frequently featured on the Mad Money TV show on CNBC.
-On the show, Jim Cramer discusses the commodity market analysis of Carley Garner on markets such as gold, crude oil, natural gas, and Treasuries.
+Garner's chart analysis is featured on the Mad Money TV show on CNBC.
+On the show, Jim Cramer discusses the commodity market analysis of Garner on markets such as gold, crude oil, natural gas, and Treasuries.

-Carley Garner appears on RFD-TV's Cow Guy Close program hosted by Scott Shellady every Wednesday afternoon to discuss current events in the commodity and financial markets.
+Garner appears on RFD-TV's Cow Guy Close program hosted by Scott Shellady every Wednesday afternoon to discuss current events in the commodity and financial markets.
 She also joins the Market Day Report on the same network each Friday to discuss grain market fundamentals and news.

-Carley Garner has appeared on various programs on Bloomberg Television, mostly offering opinions on the crude oil market, but is most regular on Options Insight with Abigail Doolittle.
+Garner has appeared on various programs on Bloomberg Television, mostly offering opinions on the crude oil market, but is most regular on Options Insight with Abigail Doolittle.
 In the segments, Garner discusses the current market environment and offers an option strategy to viewers that might make sense given the circumstances.

 Although Garner is most known for her published efforts, she has become a regular on the speaking circuit and also performs online seminars, known as webinars, for various futures industry cyber venues including online classes for the New York Institute of Finance, BigMikeTrading.com, MoneyShow.com, and others.

 Garner began her career as a commodity broker in the Las Vegas branch of Alaron Trading in March 2004.
 By 2006 she was named as a branch manager and a senior analyst.
 In the fall of 2008, Garner ventured away from Alaron and began working for a guaranteed introducing broker for PFGBest.com, DeCarley Trading LLC also located in Las Vegas, Nevada.
 In July 2012, DeCarley Trading joined the Zaner Group to become an independent introducing broker;.DeCarley Trading is currently operating as a branch of the Zaner Group.
 At DeCarley Trading, Garner is a senior strategist and head commodity broker where she writes daily and monthly market newsletters for the firm's clients as well as facilitates trading and contract execution.